leaf456/google-autocomplete/README.md

 # google-autocomplete
 Interfacing google's autocomplete through AJAX and my own cors proxy
 # Test it yourself: https://leaf456.github.io/google-autocomplete/
-Note: I am using my own cors proxy, if you use this, please use your own! it's really easy, and it's free using cloudflare workers!
+Note: I am using my own cors proxy, if you use this, please use your own. it's really easy, and it's free using cloudflare workers.
 Here is the code I used for the worker: https://github.com/Zibri/cloudflare-cors-anywhere

+To change the proxy, edit line `20` of `index.html`, and replace `"https://simplecorsoverwrite.chowders.workers.dev/"` with your own proxy url.